U9 Intro To Hockey

 - 2 WBHL Combine Testing Sessions to gage players level of Play

-- Approximately 50 Practice sessions, including 2 sessions with one of our development Professional Coaches
+- 4 sessions with one of our Professional development Partners

 - 15 game days (2 25 minute games on each session)